What You Need to Know About Donor Disclosures

 What Happens If Your Charity Does Not Follow Disclosure Rules?

-Disclosures are serious business and relatively complex.
+Disclosures are relatively complex.
 Make sure your development staff and your accountant understand the rules completely.

-For more information on disclosure and substantiation rules, see IRS Publication 1771, Charitable Contributions--Substantiation and Disclosure Requirements at the IRS website, or by calling 1-800-TAX-FORM.
+For more information on disclosure and substantiation rules, read IRS Publication 1771, Charitable Contributions--Substantiation and Disclosure Requirements at the IRS website, or call 1-800-TAX-FORM.

 This article is just for informational purposes.
 It is not intended to be legal advice.
 Check other sources, such as the IRS, and consult with legal counsel or an accountant.